why-jay/scheduled-throttle/README.md

 #Scheduled Throttle

-Function will only execute once until it passes a certain time of day (backed by Redis).
+A throttled function will only execute once until it passes a certain time of day (backed by Redis).

+The only overhead on the function after throttling is a single I/O call to and from Redis.

 ##Install